 4. Official Statistics are produced in accordance with the Code of Practice for Statistics.
 They undergo regular quality assurance reviews to ensure that they meet customer needs and are produced free from any political interference.
 They are also subject to restrictions in terms of pre-release access.

-5. Furthern information on this bulletin is available at the Statistics and Research section of this website or via Analytical Services Group, Financial Services Division, Block B, Castle Buildings, Stormont Estate, Upper Newtownards Road, Belfast BT4 3SG
+5. The bulletin will be available in PDF format from either the publication section of this website or Analytical Services Group, Financial Services Division, Block B, Castle Buildings, Stormont Estate, Upper Newtownards Road, Belfast BT4 3SG, Email

 6. Press queries about this publication should be directed to the DoJ Press Office via email

 Figures for Fixed Penalty Notices issued under Health Protection Regulations brought in as a response to the pandemic have been included with figures for PNDs.

 - Youth Engagement Statistics for Northern Ireland 2021/22 published today 07 December 2022